joergschwarzwaelder/hhc2022/Objective-2/README.md

 This objective is about getting familiar with the analysis of network packet captures using Wireshark.

 1. What type of objects can be exported from this PCAP?

+We can export HTTP objects from the provided PCAP file.

 2. What is the file name of the largest file we can export?

 By navigating to "File / Export Objects / HTTP" we can see, that **app.php** is the largest object.